-MASTERING STATISTICAL DATABASES — The Criminology Department at IUP offers a diverse variety of classes that build up student strengths.
-Lindsey Smathers, a student in the Criminology MA program, says, “It was not until graduate school that I had much experience with statistical systems and databases.
+MASTERING STATISTICAL DATABASES — The Criminology Department at IUP offers diverse classes that build up student strengths.
+Lindsey Smathers, MA’16, said, “It was not until graduate school that I had much experience with statistical systems and databases.
 I now have the ability to not only work with a statistical database, but also have grown comfortable while doing so.”

 An examination of criminological theories with an emphasis on origins and applications of relevant theoretical approaches to crime and criminally deviant behavior.
 Required of all master’s students.